bgoonz/React-Calculator/README.md

 re-rendered, and therefore be properly cleared when you set the state of `num1` and `num2` back to empty strings.

-## Phase 6: Refactoring your project
+## Step6: Refactoring your project

 You're probably using the values stored in your state a few times in your `render` method.
 Let's DRY it up a little.
 Destructure the properties stored